trevorabel/trevorabel.github.io/implementationDesignExplanation.md

 ![Fig. 10](images/des05.PNG)
 Fig. 10 The desFileCreator method is used in the main class to create the new file for that encryption or decryption.

+First it catches everything into a while loop where the condition is !real which means not real, the real variable is a boolean variable that by default is set to false so once its set to true it exits.
+The purpose of this is the real variable is the only variable controlling the loop until a file name is available.
+Then it steps into the if loop where the major condition is if the the directory file exists if so then it enters a for loop where it goes up to 100 times per encryption or decryption, so up to a total of 200 times for the pairs of encryption and decryption.
+Then the file path is broken down into parts so that an iterator can add one and keep the same name with a different number to be able to create new linkable files.
+Once a new file name is found it spits back information that lets the user know that the new path has been put into a string to be used for creating the file.
+Then says sets real to true which means that it has found a real file name.

 ![Fig. 11](images/des06.PNG)
 Fig. 11